hainam-nguyen/rabbitmq/README.md

-# Rabbitmq installation on Debian/Ubuntu
+# Rabbitmq provisioning on Debian/Ubuntu

 -------------------------------------------------------------------------------------------------------------
 ## How to use: